 In A History of Font Technologies, I talked a bit about font technologies on the Mac.
 If you are unfamiliar with terms like “bitmapped” or “outline” fonts, you might want to read that article first.
 Here I am going to discuss the fonts that Apple has shipped with the Mac.
 I am on my way to an unusual suggestion that I hope you will consider.

 When the Macintosh first shipped, it had a number of bitmapped fonts.
 Back in 1990, when I started working with Macs, there were a number of standard fonts that are still familiar today, such as Chicago, Geneva, Helvetica, Palatino, and Times.
-These shipped with System 6.
+These shipped with System 6 and earlier versions of the Mac OS.

 But early Macs also had a bunch of funky fonts that gave the Mac loads of character.
 There were dingbat fonts (picture fonts) like Cairo and Mobile.
 The San Francisco font, which looked like a ransom note, lent itself to playful documents.
 The Venice font was a favorite of many, since it was an easy to read script-like font.